As the host of this event, you will prepare everything in advance so that your house is ready for a time-travelling adventure.

 In the end, you should have 6 piles of quest cards, along with a 7th stack which you will carry with you as you take the kids through the game.

 Set up the game in 6 different locations around your home/school.
 Be creative and match the setting to the quest.
-For example, the Board Dinosaur quest works great outside.
+For example, the Bored Dinosaur quest works great outside.
 Follow the steps below for any particular setup steps for each quest.

 No special setup instructions here.
 Just hide the cards around 2 different locations with varying difficulty.